Wear OS 6 introduces a new API, Watch Face Push, which creates opportunities for more advanced watch face publishing use cases.

 APK size

-Particular care should be taken with Watch Face Push watch faces to ensure the APK size is kept to a minimum: The watch face APK is likely to be transmitted from the phone app to the watch app over Bluetooth, which can be slow.
+Take particular care with Watch Face Push watch faces to minimize APK size: The watch face APK is likely to be transmitted from the phone app to the watch app over Bluetooth, which can be slow.

 An overly large APK could take a considerable time to transmit, which is both a poor user experience and also draining on battery.